Toggle Nav

 3. Responsibility

 The Company complies with the relevant laws and regulations and respects the rights of all the stakeholders.
-It also fulfils its responsibility to protect and promote the sustainability of the environment, public welfare and healthy living.
+It also fulfills its responsibility to protect and promote the sustainability of the environment, public welfare and healthy living.

 4. Independence